SVGMath overview

 NOTE: Earlier, I had a version that used <object> tags.
 It proved to be unsatisfactory because the user experience was "clunky" (especially on a phone) as the math fonts have to be loaded for every <object>.
 Overall, I now feel the image tag approach is best.

-This method also is problematic for SEO.
+This method also was problematic for SEO, so all round, best abandoned.

 Finally